aws/aws-iot-device-sdk-swift/Samples/Mqtt5Sample/README.md

 [message broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html)
 for AWS IoT to send and receive messages through an MQTT connection.

+The sample performs the following actions:
+1. Initializes the Device SDK library
+2. Sets up the MQTT 5 Client
-The provided arguments are used to create an `MQTT5ClientBuilder` with `Mqtt5ClientBuilder.mtlsFromPath()`.
-The `MQTT5ClientBuilder` is used to set various callbacks and a client id.
-The `Mqtt5ClientBuilder` is used to create an `Mqtt5Client`.
-From here the Client can be instructed to complete operations using the command line.
+3. Now the Client can be instructed to complete the following operations using the command line:  `start`, `stop`, `subscribe`, `unsubscribe`, and `publish`.

 ## Before Running the Sample